airpair/mastering-es6-higher-order-functions-for-arrays/post.md

 console.log(shuffled);
 ```

 Now you can start writing your own higher-order functions to deal with arrays.
-A good way to start is creating create functions by composing some of the functions above.
+A good way to start is composing some of the functions above.
 As a challenge, I would propose a simple exercise:

 > Implement yourself ```_.pluck()```, ```_.where()```, ```_.findWhere()``` and ```_.reject()``` from Underscore.js<sup>[Underscore.js](http://underscorejs.org/)</sup> only using ES6 higher-order functions for Arrays.